ACloninger/capstone-WILDS-project/weeks/07-Structure-of-plan-for-Q2-project.md

 The recommended tool is Latex, Markdown with formula support (such as jupyter markdown) is also acceptable.
 Word and plain text are discouraged,

-1. Description of the learning problem:  describe, using mathematical notation what is the learning problem you aim to address.
+1. **Problem:** Description of the learning problem:  describe, using mathematical notation what is the learning problem you aim to address.
 What parts of the problem are supervised? what parts are unsupervised?
-2. Describe which ML algorithms you plan to use, if the algorithm is not common knowledge, describe it.
+2. **Algorithms:** Describe which ML algorithms you plan to use, if the algorithm is not common knowledge, describe it.
 Are you planning to develop your own algorithms?
-3. What do you plan to implement/extend yourself and what software packages do you plan to use.
+3. **Use existing code vs. write yourself** What do you plan to implement/extend yourself and what software packages do you plan to use.
 Give enough details for others to replicate.
-4. What data do you plan to use, give enough details for others to replicate.
+4. **Data:** What data do you plan to use, give enough details for others to replicate.
-5. What performance measures are you planning to use?
+5. **Performance Measures** What performance measures are you planning to use?
 What alternative algorithms do you plan to compare with?
 How would you know if your method does not work?